 See How Easy Grep, Sed and Awk Can Be

 First, use RegexBuddy to define a regex or retrieve a regexp saved in a RegexBuddy library.
 Rely on RegexBuddy's clear regex analysis, which is constantly updated as you build the pattern, rather than dealing with the cryptic regex syntax on your own.
 Select the GNU BRE flavor to make RegexBuddy behave just like GNU grep, ed or sed.
 Choose the GNU ERE flavor for egrep, awk and emacs.
 Detailed help on that syntax is always only a click away.

-If you copied a regex written for another flavor of regular expressions, simply paste it into RegexBuddy, and select the original regex flavor.
-RegexBuddy will then automatically convert it to the BRE or ERE regex flavor when you generate a source code snippet for a tool or language that uses GNUlib's regular expression module.
+If you copied a regex written for another flavor of regular expressions, simply paste it into RegexBuddy, select the original flavor, and then convert the regex to GNU BRE or GNU ERE.

 If you created a new regular expression, test and debug it in RegexBuddy before using it in your shell scripts.
 Test each regex in RegexBuddy's safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your script.